ArkEcosystemArchive/docs-legacy/docs/guidebook/README.md

 * [Other Products](/guidebook/guides/mobile.html)
 * [Contribution Guidelines](/guidebook/contribution-guidelines/)

-If you intend to contribute to Ark, make sure you read the guidelines on proper [git](/guidebook/contribution-guidelines/git-commit-guidelines.md) usage and ask in advance if the Ark Team is working on a particular feature.
-In open-source projects, it is quite standard to first create an issue on GitHub before submitting a PR.
+If you intend to contribute to Ark, make sure you read the guidelines on proper [git](/guidebook/contribution-guidelines/git-commit-guidelines.md) usage and [ask](https://ark.io/slack) in advance if the Ark Team is working on a particular feature.
+It is better to first discuss a non-trivial change before jumping into coding it.